General business conditions of the business company HAVEL COMPOSITES CZ s.r.o.,

 10.1 Without the prior express written consent of the Seller, the Buyer is not entitled to assign (including a security assignment of a receivable or right) or pledge its receivables from the Seller, or assign the purchase contract or part thereof or rights and obligations arising therefrom.

-10.6 Contractual penalty agreements do not affect the Contractor's right to demand compensation from the Buyer for the damage caused in the unreduced amount.
+10.4 Contractual penalty agreements do not affect the seller's right to demand compensation from the buyer for the damage caused in the unreduced amount.

-10.8 Prior to concluding the contract, the contracting parties have communicated to each other all factual and legal circumstances of which they knew or should have known at the time of concluding the contract and which are relevant in relation to the conclusion of the contract.
+10.6 Prior to concluding the contract, the contracting parties have communicated to each other all factual and legal circumstances of which they knew or should have known at the time of concluding the contract and which are relevant in relation to the conclusion of the contract.
 Apart from the assurances given by the parties in the contract, neither party will have any other rights and obligations in relation to any facts that come to light and about which the other party did not provide information during the negotiation of the contract.
-Exceptions will be cases where the contracting party has intentionally misrepresented the other contracting party regarding the subject matter of the contract.
+Exceptions will be cases where the contracting party has intentionally misled the other contracting party with regard to the subject matter of the contract.

-10.11 In the sense of § 1753 NOZ, the Buyer declares by placing an order that all provisions of these OPs are reasonable and could reasonably have been expected.
+10.9 In the sense of § 1753 NOZ, the Buyer declares by placing an order that all provisions of these OP are reasonable and could reasonably have been expected.

 11. CHOICE OF LAW, JURISDICTION OF THE COURT

 11.1 If the buyer is a person who has a registered office, place of business or residence in the territory of another state, the parties agree that the contractual relationship between them is governed by the valid and effective law of the Czech Republic.
-The legal order of the Czech Republic governs all other legal relations arising from the purchase contract.
+In such a case, the legal order of the Czech Republic also governs all other legal relations arising from the purchase contract.

 12. FINAL PROVISIONS